bobbygondola/bobbygondola/README.md

 ### Goals of mine

 - 🔭 Innovation is always on my mind.
 An example of an idea I would have loved to work with would have been Paypal.
 They started as a 'super-bank' of financial services, but the consumers had a different idea.
-Consumers were not too impressed with financial services but mainly loved the ability to email payments!
+Consumers were not too impressed with basic financial services aspect but mainly loved the ability to email payments!
 From this and many more examples, I gained knowledge on adapting to the customer to create a great platform/product/service.

 - ⚡ I will never stop advancing to come across the next innovative stepping stone in this world.
 I aspire to work with a company to help!